Most cold emails end up in the spam folders or trash – never to be seen again.

 Being buyer-centric with your cold email also means leading with “you” rather than “I.” For instance, write “Your question on [website name] …” instead of “I’m also a member of [website name].”

-Shorter emails significantly outperformed emails with longer copies, with a 5.81% higher CTR [3].
+Shorter emails significantly outperform emails with longer copy.

 So, it’s best to keep your emails short and simple.
 Being polite is important, but try to remove unnecessary greetings.
 The three main elements that your emails should contain are the following: